awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-instances-java.rst

         System.out.println(ase.getMessage());
     }

-You can view this entire code sample in the :code:`CreateSecurityGroupApp.java` code sample.
 Note you only need to run this application once to create a new security group.

 You can also create the security group using the |tke|.
 See :tke-ug:`Managing Security Groups from AWS Explorer <tke-sg>` for more information.